neko-meta/r-project/README.md

   - Manage container startup settings in the `compose.yml` file.
 - Make
   - Customize the startup commands with the `Makefile`, to start and stop the working environment with just `make up` and `make down` commands.
-- renv
-  - [renv](https://rstudio.github.io/renv/index.html) for creating project-specific libraries and managing dependencies
-  - Fix the package version in the `renv.lock` file
-  - Mount package cache from Docker hosts to reduce storage usage and installation time
 - dotfiles
   - Manage RStudio and Git global configuration files in the dotfiles directory
   - Mount and use configuration files from Docker hosts to containers